gmelodie/pollex/doc/Contrib.md

  ## 3) Repository policy
   This repository uses GNU GENERAL PUBLIC LICENSE.
   Everyone are welcome.
-Don't behave like Linus Torvalds, respect everyone who spends their time transforming this idea into a real project.
+Be nice, respect everyone who spends their time transforming this idea into a real project.